 Customers will have multiple opportunities to comment on the provisions of the water shortage response plan.
-First, a draft plan will be will be available at Town Hall for customers to view.
-A notice will be included in customer water bill notifying them of such.
-All subsequent revisions to the draft plan will be published at least 30 days prior to an adoption vote by Tabor City's Town Council.
+A draft plan will be published on the CCWS website.
+Also, a draft plan will be available to all customers by request to the Utilities Department.
+All subsequent revisions to the draft plan will be published at least 30 days prior to an adoption vote by the Concord Community Water System Board of Directors.